Receiptful/receiptful-api-docs/source/includes/_authentication.md

 `X-ApiKey: YOUR_API_KEY`

 <aside class="notice">
-Your API Key can be found in your store's <a target="_blank" href="https://app.conversio.com/profile">profile page</a>.
+Your API Key can be found in your store's [profile page](https://app.conversio.com/profile).
 </aside>

 ## OAuth